-Depending on the dictionary, there might also be sound files so you can listen to a native speaker (or in some cases a robot) give you the proper pronunciation to mimic.
+Depending on the dictionary, there might also be sound files so you can listen to a native speaker (or in some cases a robot) give you the proper pronunciation to mimic and teach you very directly how to improve your accent.
 In the early stages of learning a language, looking up words you’re struggling with will help you stop bad speech habits before they start.
 One option that includes several languages is Word Reference, which does include native recordings demonstrating how to pronounce words.

 Get Familiar With Your Mouth

 You’ve been with your mouth for a long time, so you probably think you know everything about it.
 Assuming you’re not a trained singer or a linguist, however, it still holds plenty of surprises.